thesteau/Programming-Syntax-Comparison/README.md

 2. Select a programming concept.
 3. Click the "Submit" button.

+## Navigation
+* Submit the form as instructed to be redirected to the details page.
+* Navigate to the other pages via the navigation bar
+* Note that this a 20 second timer in between subsequent form submissions - the submit button will be disabled until the timer ends.
+  * This is only noticed if the user returns to the form before the timer elapses.

 ## Microservice Architecture
 Wikipedia scraper and timer data microservices are currently used for this website.